What Is a Good Credit Utilization Ratio and How to Maintain It?

 When Should You Pay Your Credit Card to Optimize Utilization?

-This is where I made my biggest discovery during testing.
 Most people pay after their statement closes, but that’s backwards for utilization optimization.

 The winning strategy: Pay most of your balance before your statement closes, leaving only a small amount (1-5% of your limit) to report.
+For example, paying 95% of the balance three days before the statement closes keeps reported utilization minimal while still showing active credit use.

 Why leave a small balance?
 Because 0% utilization across all cards can actually hurt your score slightly.
 Credit models want to see you’re actively using credit.